 Private student loans are offered to students by banks, credit unions, and other private financial institutions.
-While many students take loans to pay for their college education, it should never be done as a first option.
-Here’s why.
+While many students take loans to pay for their college education, private student loans are a last resort.
+Why is that?

 The Downside Of Private Student Loans

 Private lenders typically approve loan applications based on the borrower’s credit history.
-As a student, chances are you would not have had the opportunity to build your credit history, making it very difficult for you to get approved for a loan.
+As a student, chances are you haven’t had the opportunity to build your credit history.
+That makes it very difficult for you to get approved for a loan.
 Most lenders will only approve if you have a credit-worthy co-signer but using a co-signer is not without its risks.

-The even bigger drawback with private student loans is they come with high interest rates.
+Private student loans come with higher interest rates, making them an even bigger drawback.
 By the time you have finished paying off the loan, you will have paid back several times over the initial amount that you borrowed.

 In comparison to federal student loans, private loans tend to be more inflexible for repayment plans.
 Most private lenders do not offer any forgiveness options, unlike federal loans.

 The first resource to tap into is free money by way of scholarships and grants.